Vergulde Draeck: The wrecking of Vergulde Draeck

 Of the 193 crew, 118 are believed to have perished.
 The initial 75 survivors, including the ship's captain Pieter Albertszoon, and the under steersman, made it to shore.
 They had with them the ship's boat, a schuyt, along with a small amount of provisions and stores washed on shore.

 Arrival in Batavia

 On 7 May 1656, approximately nine days after the loss of Vergulde Draeck, the under steersman and six crew members were dispatched to Batavia to summon help.
 They carried with them letters written by the crew which described the loss of the schuyt, the crew's decision to await rescue from Batavia, and their steadfast faith in the Lord God.

 After a journey of some 1400 nmi, lasting 41 days, with little water, little food and suffering from exposure, the under steersman and six crew arrived at Batavia.
-The alarm was raised and the search for the survivors of Vergulde Draeck and its cargo began.
+The alarm was raised and the search for the survivors of Vergulde Draeck and her cargo began.